 Convention Resolution Form

-Every three years MoveUP holds a convention to make decisions and give direction to the organization.
+Every three years MoveUP holds a convention to make decisions and set the direction for our future.
 One of the key elements that gives MoveUP direction is the debate of resolutions at our convention.
-As a member you can submit a resolution anytime before July 29, 2021 to kcaston@moveuptogether.ca.
+As a member, you can submit a resolution anytime before July 29, 2021, to kcaston@moveuptogether.ca.

-Please use this form to write a resolution for the MoveUP convention in order for it to be discussed, debated, and voted on by members.
+Please use this form to write a resolution for the MoveUP convention for it to be discussed, debated, and voted on by the delegates.

 Step 1 – Why the Resolution Matters